xebialabs/blueprints/fragments/docker-compose-cyberark-conjur/README.md

-# Docker Compose for Cyberark Conjur
+# Docker Compose for CyberArk Conjur

 ## Introduction

-This blueprint will create all the files necessary to run an instance of Cyberark Conjur in Docker within the same `xebialabs` Docker network as `xl-devops-platform`.
+This blueprint will create all the files necessary to run an instance of CyberArk Conjur in Docker within the same `xebialabs` Docker network as `xl-devops-platform`.

 ## Fragment blueprint